beejjorgensen/bgc/src/bgc_part_2500_vla.md

-* You can't declare a VLA at file scope, and you can't make a `static` one in block scope^[This is due to how VLAs are typically allocated on the stack, where as `static` variables are on the heap.
+* You can't declare a VLA at file scope, and you can't make a `static` one in block scope^[This is due to how VLAs are typically allocated on the stack, whereas `static` variables are on the heap.
 And the whole idea with VLAs is they'll be automatically dellocated when the stack frame is popped at the end of the function.].
 * You can't use an initializer list to initialize the array.